kamilmateusiak/strava-vagabond/docs/decisions/README.md

 - [Strava Token Management Strategy](012-strava-token-management.md) - Decided to store refresh tokens for automatic token refresh
 - [Minimal Frontend OAuth Requirement](013-minimal-frontend-oauth-requirement.md) - Decided to add minimal frontend pages for OAuth flow
 - [Route Fingerprinting Algorithm Selection](014-route-fingerprinting-algorithm-selection.md) - Selected feature-based fingerprinting with Douglas-Peucker for route uniqueness detection
+- [Linear Integration and Branch Naming Convention](015-linear-integration-branch-naming.md) - Linear integration with GitHub and standardized branch naming for development tasks

 ## How to Use This Log